miloszmisiek/ci_p1_ecocity/README.md

 - Change Section
   - Location: below the Waste Segregation section.
-  - Heading is a statement that should influence the user to act accordingly to described content.
-Icons were added to get better user's attention.
+  - Heading is a statement that should influence the user to act accordingly to represented content.
+Icons were added to get user's attention.
-  - Two paragraphs represent how every user can contribute to environmental improvement.
+  - Two paragraphs represent how everyone can contribute to environmental improvement.
-  - The styling is mirrored from home page 'Knowledge Section' for enhanced UX.
+  - The styling is mirrored from the home page 'Knowledge Section' for enhanced UX.

 ![Change Section](/assets/images/readme/change-section.png)

 ## Contact Us Page

 - Background image was chosen to represent renewable energy sources to once more focus user attention on the topic.
-- Contact Us form is in the top right corner to reduce background image cluttering.
+- Contact Us form is in the top left corner to reduce background image cluttering.
 - The contact section is limited to max-width 2000px for UX, beyond this resolution the whitespace is added on both sides of the image, to prevent the image from extensive cropping.
-- Input fields are used to collect personal data of the user with his email address.
+- Input fields are used to collect user's personal data with his email address.
 It will not allow user to leave the field blank or type incorrect email address format.
 - Textarea allows user to type his brief message.
-Maximum length of the message is 350 characters to force user for essential message.
+Maximum length of the message is 350 characters to force for essential message.
 - Send button reverts colours when hovered with mouse pointer to attract user.
 - Contact Us form is validated only from client-site - no running server for this project.